djangonaut-space/program/README.md

 ### Cohorts

-- No more than 4 Djangonaunts per 1 Navigator[^1] and no more than 8 total Djangonauts in a group.
+- No more than 4 Djangonauts per 1 Navigator[^1] and no more than 8 total Djangonauts in a group.
 - Every Djangonaut has the same goal and is at a relatively similar level.
 - Programs last three months.